Cerviche/Glide2o2r/README.md

     Match Rice-format community textures to Rice-format Reloaded textures (by filename hash)

-    Find the corresponding NG-format texture in the Reloaded NG pack (by content matching)
+    Find the corresponding o2r-format texture in the Reloaded o2r pack (by content matching)

     Convert community textures to NG format with proper directory structure